Free Novella

 I'm an Italian aerospace engineer.
 I write near-future thrillers about people solving hard problems, anchored in real science and researched engineering.

-My debut novel, Moon Shadows, releases in June 2026.
+My debut novel, Moon Shadows, releases in August 2026.
 Subscribers get notes from the writing room, the launch of the novel before anyone else, and the free novella Close Approach.

 More about me